tidbcloud/chat2query_bench/benchmark_bird/README.md

 ## Step 4(Optional): Customize the bird evaluation parameters

 > **NOTE** By default, we will run the bird evaluation with GPT-3.5 model.
 If you want to use GPT-4 model,
-> you need to provide your org_id and public_key to us, and we will enable `settings` api for you.
+> you need to provide your org_id to us, and we will enable `settings` api for you.
 You can do this by
 > sending an email to `chat2query@pingcap.com`.

 You can customize the bird evaluation parameters by calling `settings` API, for example: